mkearney/data-scribers/content/post/2018-05-29-my-favourite-snippets.md

   - jveranetlifycom
 ---

 A hidden gem from Rstudio is snippets feature.
 A well known option in any other editor (Atom, VS Code, Notepad ++....) seems that for R people is not a very used tool.
-For what I know some developers tend to code a full Add-in for things that can be achieved easily just adding a snippet to your Rstudio configuration.
-Doing this is[... <i class="fas fa-external-link-alt"></i>](http://jvera.netlify.com/post/2018/05/29/my-favourite-snippets/)
+For what I know some developers tend to code a full Add-in for things that can be achieved easily just adding a snippet to your Rstudio configuration[... <i class="fas fa-external-link-alt"></i>](http://jvera.netlify.com/post/2018/05/29/my-favourite-snippets/)